Hey, Jonas here…

 I’m a poet and an essayist who blogs about things.
 My subject matter is...
 Me.
 And my life.
-I’m also the dad of a little girl, a working househusband to a lovely lady, and a midlife seminarian pursuing an Masters in Divinity and discerning my call to ministry in the Lutheran church.
+I’m also the dad of a little girl, a working househusband to a lovely lady, and a midlife seminarian pursuing a Masters in Divinity and discerning my call to ministry in the Lutheran church.

 I’ve been sharing musings and missives online for a long time now and have publicly logged 1400+ posts at the time of writing this here page.
 What started off as a creative outlet grew into an obsession and then a vocation.
 Eventually, my little blog grew into the top single-author publication on Medium.com.

 Just some housekeeping before I get carried away…